skorudzhiev/Cookery/README.md

 This project uses [ktlint](https://github.com/pinterest/ktlint), provided through the [spotless](https://github.com/diffplug/spotless) gradle plugin.

 If your PR doesn't pass the checkstyle CI check, make sure to run `./gradlew spotlessApply` and fix all warnings in the current branch.

-You can also run the `createSpotlessPreCommitHook()` task, located in the root `build.gradle` file.
-It creates a pre-commit hook for the spotless gradle task, to ensure proper formatting during development.

 ## Contributions
 If you're interested in contributions to this project, make sure to read the project's [Wiki](https://github.com/skorudzhiev/Cookery/wiki/Git-Workflow)